ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 {: #destroy-resources}
 {: ui}

-To remove an {{site.data.keyword.cloud_notm}} resource that you provisioned with {{site.data.keyword.bplong_notm}}, you can either remove your resources with {{site.data.keyword.bpshort}}, delete your workspace, or remove the infrastructure code in the Terraform template.
+To remove an Cloud resource that you provisioned with {{site.data.keyword.bplong_notm}}, you can either remove your resources with {{site.data.keyword.bpshort}}, delete your workspace, or remove the infrastructure code in the Terraform template.
 {: shortdesc}

-Removing an {{site.data.keyword.cloud_notm}} resource cannot be undone.
+Removing an Cloud resource cannot be undone.
 Make sure that you backed up your data before you remove a resource.
 If you choose to remove the infrastructure code, or comment out the resource in your Terraform configuration file, make sure to thoroughly review the log file of your execution plan to verify that all your resources are included in the removal.
 {: important}

 **To remove resources by removing the resource config in your Terraform template:**